Excerpt from: Inversion Oxygenation and Bioaugmentation Reduces Invasive Eurasian Watermilfoil Growth in Four Michigan Inland Lakes

 - Each of the 4 studied lakes showed significant reductions in EWM due to aeration

 - Two of the studied lakes with > 75% reduction in EWM had significant reduction in sediment ammonia, inorganic nitrogen, and % organic matter

 - In Paradise Lake, the EWM polygons were “broken” up and there was a complete absence of a canopy since aeration began but acreage has declined from 100 acres in the West Basin to currently 58 acres

-- The research/mechanisms suggests the aeration systems affects the nutrition of Milfoil and certain sedime
+- The research/mechanisms suggest the aeration systems affects the nutrition of Milfoil and certain sediments.

 - Bioaugmentation reduces nitrogen and organic nutrients.